V Vizard Logo with shade

 It is also recommended to bring certain documents, such as school records, immunization records, and a birth certificate, when applying for a study permit.

-Apply Work Permit for Spouse
+Apply for a spouse open Work Permit

 Your spouse or common-law partner can apply for a work permit at the same time you apply for your initial study permit, or they can apply separately after you have arrived in Canada with a copy of your study permit or Post-Graduation Work Permit (PGWP).

-A spouse or common-law partner work permit is an open work permit that allows your spouse or partner to work full-time while you study in Canada on a valid study permit.
+A spouse or common-law partner open work permit is an open work permit that allows your spouse or partner to work full-time while you study in Canada on a valid study permit.

-Your spouse or partner can apply for a spouse or partner work permit without needing a job offer:
+Your spouse or partner can apply for a spouse or partner open work permit without needing a job offer:

 1. If you are an international student studying full-time in a program that is eligible for the Post-Graduation Work Permit (PGWP);